adrianskelton/adrianproject5/README.md

     - Click **Review Policy**.

-    - Suggested Name: `policy-fetch-and-feast` (policy + the project name)
+    - Suggested Name: `policy-nordic-art` (policy + the project name)

     - Provide a description:

-        - "Access to S3 Bucket for fetch-and-feast static files."
+        - "Access to S3 Bucket for nordic-art static files."
     - Click **Create Policy**.

-- From **User Groups**, click your "group-fetch-and-feast".
+- From **User Groups**, click your "group-nordic-art".
 - Click **Attach Policy**.
-- Search for the policy you've just created ("policy-fetch-and-feast") and select it, then **Attach Policy**.
+- Search for the policy you've just created ("policy-nordic-art") and select it, then **Attach Policy**.
 - From **User Groups**, click **Add User**.
-    - Suggested Name: `user-fetch-and-feast` (user + the project name)
+    - Suggested Name: `user-nordic-art` (user + the project name)
 - For "Select AWS Access Type", select **Programmatic Access**.
-- Select the group to add your new user to: `group-feast-and-feast`
+- Select the group to add your new user to: `group-nordic-art`
 - Tags are optional, but you must click it to get to the **review user** page.
 - Click **Create User** once done.
 - You should see a button to **Download .csv**, so click it to save a copy on your system.